 Rated Sustain: 60MB/s

-Note: SD memory cards have various performance specifications that differ depending on the memory card’s capacity.
+Note: SD memory cards have various performance specifications that differ depending on their capacity.
 Typically, cards with a capacity smaller than 128GB do not perform as well as those with a capacity of 128GB or larger, which is another reason to use 128GB cards or larger for the X100VI.

-Moving on to the standard UHS-I cards, the Lexar Silver series boasts the fastest write speed, although its read speed is slightly slower than that of the Sandisk offerings.
+Moving on to the standard UHS-I cards, the Lexar Silver series shows some of the fastest write speeds when testing.

 Lexar 1066x Silver UHS-I 128GB SD Card